 Choosing USDA will save you the 3.5% downpayment that FHA requires.
 And, now that 2016-2017 mortgage insurance fees are in effect, you will save money each month over FHA,Â as long you hold the home and mortgage.

 Eligible home buyers shouldÂ weigh the benefits of a USDA loan.

 USDA offers some of the lowest rates available, thanks to strong government backing.
 Rates are as low or lower than those of FHA.

 Get a USDA rate quote for your upcoming home purchase.
-It takes just minutes to get started, and you could receive a pre-approval in just hours.Click to see today's rates (Mar 26th, 2017)
+It takes just minutes to get started, and you could receive a pre-approval in just hours.Click to see your USDA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.